mrkaleArduinoLib/gbj_tm1637/README.md

-<a id="library"></a>
+[#placePrint](#placePrint)<a id="library"></a>
 # gbjTM1637
-Library for 7-segment LED displays controlled by the driver TM1637.
+Library for utilizing display modules with TM1637 controller.
+Those modules are available in variants with colon (clock displays) only after the second digit or with decimal point after every digit, usually with 4 digits, although the controller can drive up to 6 digits.
-- The library controls the driver as a state machine with screen buffer in the microcontroller's operating memory, which is transmitted to the controller for displaying.
+The library controls the driver as a state machine with screen buffer in the microcontroller's operating memory, which is transmitted to the controller for displaying.
 - Screen buffer is considered as an image of controller's graphical memory.
-  - Graphical library methods (prefixed with "print") performs all graphical manipulation in the screen buffer, which state reflects the desired image for display.
+- Graphical library methods (prefixed with "**print**") performs all graphical manipulation in the screen buffer, which state reflects the desired image for display.
-  - Finally the dedicated method transmits the content of the screen buffer to the driver and it causes to display the image on the attached display.
+- Finally the dedicated method [display()](#display) transmits the content of the screen buffer to the driver and it causes to display the image on the attached display (digital tubes).
-- The driver TM1637 can control up to 6 7-segment digital tube digits each with radix (decimal dot or colon).
+- The library and driver TM1637 can control up to 6 digital tubes.
-- The library controls 7-segment glyphs (digits) independently from radix 8th segments of glyphs.
+- The library can control the TM1636 driver as well, which is binary compatible with TM1637, but controls just 4 tubes.
-- The library can control the TM1636 driver as well, which is binary compatible with TM1637 but controls just 4 tubes.
+- The library controls 7-segment glyphs (digits) mutual independently from radix 8th segments of digital tubes.
 - The library does not implement key scan capabilities of the driver.
-- The library inherits from the system library **Print**, so that all *print* operations are available.
+- The library inherits from the system library **Print**, so that all system *print* operations are available.

 <a id="dependency"></a>